apache/beam/contributor-docs/code-change-guide.md

 To check if your environment is set up, follow these steps:

-Your `PATH` needs to have the following elements configured.
+Depending on the languages involved, your `PATH` needs to have the following elements configured.

 * A Java environment (any supported Java version, Java8 preferably as of 2024).
   * This environment is needed for all development, because Beam is a Gradle project that uses JVM.